apache/tvm-rfcs/rfcs/0067-quarterly-releases.md

 ## Versioning
 The release manager will use the release notes and discussions with developers to determine the next version number.
 Releases will continue the current versioning scheme of `major.minor.patch`, with a typical release involving a bump of the minor release version.
 Patch versions will be used for follow up releases onto a quarterly release, but not for the next quarter's release.
 The release manager will be responsible for maintaining the release until the next release, which mainly entails putting up a patch release if necessary.
 The release manager may also delegate this responsibility to another party if both agree.

+Releases will be supported and get patch updates so long as that minor version is the most recent.
+For example, version 0.N.0 will get patches until version 0.(N + 1).0 is released.
+Critical patch fixes may also be backported to older releases at the community and release manager's descretion.
+The release manager is responsible for patch releases as well, though they may delegate to another if they so choose.

 # Prior Work

 * This [proposal](https://discuss.tvm.apache.org/t/pre-rfc-switch-to-time-based-releases/4245) suggests a similar thing for TVM and links to a great [write-up](https://cwiki.apache.org/confluence/display/KAFKA/Time+Based+Release+Plan) from the Kafka project describing their plan.